Back to Reputation Management

 This is extremely concerning, and I take it very seriously.
 I'd like to look into exactly what happened – could you contact me directly at [email/phone] so I can get the full details?
 We have strict hygiene procedures in place, and we're already reviewing the kitchen's activity from that evening.
 I completely understand your frustration, and I want to resolve this properly, not just online.

-Why it works: It moves the conversation offline immediately, doesn't admit liability but doesn't dismiss the claim either, and shows urgency without panic.
-For serious allegations, this measured approach protects your business while clearly showing you care.
+Why it works: It immediately moves the conversation offline, doesn't admit fault but doesn't dismiss the claim either, and shows urgency without panicking.
+For serious claims, this measured approach protects your business while clearly showing you actually care.

 How to personalise: Always provide a real contact method.
 Never argue publicly with a 1-star reviewer – remember, you're not writing for them, you're writing for the hundreds of potential customers reading silently.

-How Can You Scale Personalised Responses Without Spending Hours?
+How Can Restaurant & Bar Owners Scale Personalised Responses Without Spending Hours?

-Seven templates are a cracking start, but every review is different.
+Seven templates are a good start, but every review is different.
 And let's be honest, you've got a business to run.

 That’s where booteek’s Chrome Extension comes in.
 It sits right where you already manage reviews – on Google, on TripAdvisor – and suggests responses that actually sound like you.
 Not like some generic template.
 Like you.

-This happens because of Voice Learning.
+This happens thanks to Voice Learning.
 Every time you write or edit a response, booteek learns your tone, your favourite phrases, the specific way you handle different situations.
 Over time, the suggestions get closer to what you'd naturally write, so tackling a batch of reviews takes minutes instead of half an hour.

 You're not handing your voice over to AI.
 You're teaching it to draft like you do, so you can approve, tweak, and post – and get back to the things that genuinely need your attention, like that peculiar kitchen extractor noise.

 Want to see how Voice Learning adapts to the way you actually talk to customers?
-Get booteek Pro at the founder member price of £99 a quarter at booteek.ai and respond to your first batch of reviews tonight.
+Get booteek Pro — see pricing and respond to your first batch of reviews tonight.